Tractable Resource Management with Uplink Decoupled Millimeter-Wave Overlay in Ultra-Dense Cellular Networks

 The optimal mm-$\mu$W UL allocations in Proposition 3 are followed by the maximized DL rate with the minimum UL constraint \eqref{Eq:ConstULQoS} in \textsf{P1} as below.

 \begin{proposition} \emph{(Max.
 DL UDN Rate)} For a mm-$\mu$W UDN with the optimal UL allocation given in Proposition 3, the maximized DL rate $\RDL^*$ is:

 \end{proposition} The result shows that the maximized DL rate is a logarithmic function of mm-$\mu$W BS-to-user densities.
-It is remarkable that the maxmized DL rate becomes highly restricted by the limited UL bandwidth $\WMUL$ for $\lambdahM \in \mathcal{C}_H$.
-The following subsection proposes mmW UL decoupling that relieves the UL rate bottleneck, thereby ensuring scalable DL rate.
+It is remarkable that the maxmized DL rate becomes highly restricted by the limited UL bandwidth $\WMUL$ for $\lambdahM \geq \lambdahU$.
+This can be relieved via mmW UL decoupling proposed in Section \ref{Sect:mmWULDecouple}.
+The following subsection investigates its impact on mm-$\mu$W resource allocations.